 The inverse relationship of distance and visual impact is well recognised in visual analysis literature (Hull & Bishop, 1988).
 According to Hull and Bishop, exposure, or visual impact, tends to diminish exponentially with distance.
 The areas where most landscape modifications would be visible are located within 2 km from the site of the landscape modification.
 Thus, the potential visual impact of an object diminishes at an exponential rate as the distance between the observer and the object increases due to atmospheric conditions prevalent at a location, which causes the air to appear greyer, thereby diminishing detail.
-For example, viewed from 1000 m from a landscape modification, the impact would be 25% of the impact as viewed from 500 m from a landscape modification.
+For example, viewed from 1000 m from a landscape modification.
 At 2000 m it would be 10% of the impact at 500 m.